 We feel blessed that we’re in a good place where we feel that everything’s going to be OK."
 Myrella Rico, cancer survivor and acute myeloid leukemia caregiver

-If you have been recently diagnosed with acute myeloid leukemia (AML), talk to the specialists at City of Hope’s Gehr Family Center for Leukemia Research.
+Adult acute myeloid leukemia (AML) is a type of cancer in which the bone marrow makes abnormal blood cells or platelets.
+If you have been recently diagnosed with acute myeloid leukemia (AML), talk to the integrated group of specialists at City of Hope’s Gehr Family Center for Leukemia Research.

 Request a consultation

 If you have been diagnosed with acute myeloid leukemia or are looking for a second opinion consultation about your treatment, you may request an appointment online or contact us at 800-826-4673 (HOPE).
 Please visit Making Your First Appointment for more information.

 Located in Southern California, City of Hope has been named a best hospital for cancer by U.S. News & World Report for over a decade, and a National Cancer Institute comprehensive cancer center, the highest designation that recognizes our commitment to cancer treatment, research and education.
 As a founding member of the National Comprehensive Cancer Network, our doctors also help develop and improve evidence-based AML treatment guidelines for patients throughout the country.